 Awareness of ecological issues

-If there is one sector that quickly became aware of the impact of ecological problems on the global warming, it is insurance.
+If there is one sector that quickly became aware of the impact of ecological problems on the global warming, these are insurance.
 Indeed, the increase in damage linked to natural disasters has had a major impact on insurance companies and mutuals.
-For example, after storm Xyntia in 2010, which ravaged the French coast, they had to pay more than 1,5 billion euros to compensate the victims.
+For example, after the Xyntia storm of 2010, which ravaged the French coast, they had to pay more than 1,5 billion euros to compensate the victims.
 Today, at the time of the global covid-19 pandemic, one of the causes of which is linked to the neglect of the environment, will also cost insurance dearly.
 We cannot yet measure the cost, but the insurance industry is in danger of being hit hard.
 It is for this reason that they are starting to offer "green" products that encourage more ecological behavior among the insured.
 Moreover, on the sites of online insurance comparators like lecomparateurassurance.com for exampleyou can search for ecological offers.

 An environmental responsibility